ARM-software/vscode-arm-debugger/README.md

 ## Define a run configuration and run a project on your board

-To download your code and run it on your hardware, you must first configure a task.
+To flash a program onto your hardware, you must first configure a task.
 Visual Studio Code uses a `tasks.json` configuration file to run projects.
 Use the **Run Configuration** visual editor to select options.
 Alternatively, you can add the configuration manually in the `tasks.json` file.

 **Note**: In this procedure, it is assumed that you have already built either a PDSC file or an AXF or ELF file using your toolchain.